KAuser2094/computercraft/CODING_STYLE.md

 ### Other

 In other cases you generall want each class to define their own logger.
-(Or have it be passed in as an argument, so connected systems can share the same logger)
+(Or have it be passed in as an argument, so connected systems can share the same logger).
+Ideally changing the log location to `log/<appropriate name>`